 The Deck is more than just a beautiful beach club, they also have an incredible restaurant that serves some delicious breakfast options.
 I am a sucker for avocado toast so it’s always my go-to brunch choice but they have everything you could want and more, smoothie bowls they’ve got plenty, pancakes they’ve got chocolatey, fruity and nutty versions, cooked breakfasts, protein packed breakfasts and of course, the king of breakfasts, eggs benedict.

-The best thing about visiting The Deck for your breakfast or brunch is that afterwards you get to enjoy a sunbathe and swim (although not straight after your brekkie, you understand).
+The best thing about visiting The Deck for your breakfast or brunch is that afterwards you can enjoy a sunbathe and swim.

 La Fabrique (4 mins from Fisherman’s Village)